 Now in 20 years, your initial $1,000 turns into $2,653.30.
 Compare that to $2,000 without compounding!
 That’s an extra 65% just because the interest was compounded annually.
 If the interest is compounded monthly, then that increases your gains even more.

 The same concept applies to investing, although in this case, it’s returns* on your investments, not interest, that increase your gains.
 And rather than on a fixed schedule, your investment gains can be reinvested as they’re earned.

 Investment gains aren’t the only way to take advantage of compounding.
 Dividends can also add up a lot to a portfolio’s growth.

-Dividends are payments that companies provide as a way to distribute profits to stockholders.
-Anyone holding that corporation’s stock receives dividends on a consistent schedule (such as monthly or quarterly), adding financial stability.
-Not all companies pay dividends and how much dividends are paid do vary.
+Dividends are payments that some companies provide as a way to distribute profits to stockholders.
+Anyone holding a dividend-paying corporation’s stock typically receives dividends on a consistent schedule (such as monthly or quarterly).
+Not all companies pay dividends and the amount of the dividends do vary.
 However, they’re still an important consideration when investing.

 Your dividends can also be reinvested meaning you’re then able to take advantage of gains on your dividends as well, leading to further growth.

 In the long term, this reinvestment cycle can really pay off.
 Those dividends you’ve reinvested into the stock will fuel more dividend payouts that you can continue to reinvest, helping accelerate gains.

 How Qapital helps you take advantage of compound growth